 Kering's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Kering reported total carbon emissions of approximately 2,159,908,000 kg CO2e, with emissions distributed across various scopes: 31,052,000 kg CO2e (Scope 1), 12,428,000 kg CO2e (Scope 2, market-based), and a significant 2,116,428,000 kg CO2e (Scope 3).
-This represents a decrease from 2023, where total emissions were about 2,552,669,000 kg CO2e, with similar scope distributions.
+In 2024, Kering reported total carbon emissions of approximately 2,159,908,000 kg CO2e, with Scope 1 emissions at about 31,052,000 kg CO2e, Scope 2 emissions (market-based) at approximately 12,428,000 kg CO2e, and a significant Scope 3 total of around 2,116,428,000 kg CO2e.
+This represents a decrease from 2023, where total emissions were about 2,552,669,000 kg CO2e, with Scope 1 at approximately 31,622,000 kg CO2e, Scope 2 (market-based) at around 12,729,000 kg CO2e, and Scope 3 at about 2,508,318,000 kg CO2e.
 Kering has set ambitious climate commitments, aiming for a 50% reduction in greenhouse gas emissions from its operations (covering Scopes 1 and 2) by 2025, as part of the Science Based Targets Initiative (SBTi).
-Additionally, they are targeting a 90% reduction in Scope 1 and 2 emissions by 2030 from a 2015 baseline.
-For Scope 3 emissions, Kering aims for a 54.6% reduction by 2033, with a long-term goal of achieving net-zero emissions across all scopes by 2050.
-The company has also committed to increasing its sourcing of renewable electricity to 100% by 2022 and maintaining no deforestation across its primary commodities.
-Kering's initiatives reflect a strong commitment to sustainability within the textiles and luxury goods sector, aligning with global efforts to mitigate climate change.
+Additionally, Kering has pledged to achieve net-zero emissions across its entire value chain by 2050.
+Near-term targets include a 54.6% reduction in absolute Scope 1 and 2 emissions by 2033 from a 2022 baseline, and a 90% reduction in Scope 1 and 2 emissions by 2050 from the same baseline.
+For Scope 3 emissions, Kering aims for a 90% reduction by 2050, with a near-term target of a 54.6% reduction by 2033.
+The company is also committed to maintaining no deforestation across its primary deforestation-linked commodities.
+Kering's emissions data and targets are sourced from Kering SA, with no data cascaded from a parent organization.
+The company is actively working towards its climate goals, demonstrating a strong commitment to sustainability in the luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents